talaabdel/de1-soc-simon-says-game/README.md

 ---

 ## 🙌 Reflections
-This was such a **rewarding project** — blending hardware and software in a hands-on challenge that pushed us to apply everything we learned in **ECE243**.
+This was such a **rewarding project** that allowed me to blend hardware and software in a hands-on challenge that pushed us to apply everything we learned in **ECE243**.
 Watching the game come to life on the FPGA was an amazing experience!

 ---